bootstrap-vue/bootstrap-vue/src/components/layout/README.md

 <span class="badge badge-info small">Requires Bootstrap v4.4+ CSS</span>

 Use the responsive `cols-*` props in `<b-row>` to quickly set the number of columns that best render your content and layout.
-Whereas normal collum widths are apply to the individual `<b-col>` columns (e.g., `<b-col md="4">`), the row columns `col-*` props are set on the parent `<b-row>` as a shortcut.
+Whereas normal column widths are apply to the individual `<b-col>` columns (e.g., `<b-col md="4">`), the row columns `col-*` props are set on the parent `<b-row>` as a shortcut.

 Use these row columns to quickly create basic grid layouts or to control your card layouts.
 The default maximum number of row columns in Bootstrap v4.4 is `6` (unlike the regular columns which have a default maximum of `12` columns)

-The value specifed in the `<b-row>` prop(s) is the number of columns to create per row (whereas the props on `<b-col>` refer to the number of columns to occupy).
+The value specified in the `<b-row>` prop(s) is the number of columns to create per row (whereas the props on `<b-col>` refer to the number of columns to occupy).

 ```html